 Thank you so much for doing this with us!
-Before we dig in, our readers would like to get to know you a bit more.
-Can you tell us a bit about your “backstory”?
-What led you to this particular career path?
+Can you tell us a story about what brought you to this specific career path?

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lesson you learned from that?

 Make sure to balance the skill set of your team, and and look for people NOT like yourself — people who will challenge ideas and strategies to make them better.